kirpnlbr/kirpnlbr/README.md

 • Watching films and pretending to be an intelligible reviewer at Letterboxd.
 • Trying the different cafe lattes of the coffee shops of Metro Manila.
 • Reading short stories, text books, sci-fi or translated literature.
-• Grinding in Elden Ring, or playing video games in general.
+• Playing video games (currently playing: Guardians of the Galaxy)
 ````

 ## Recently Played